nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/customizing-with-studio-and-view-designer.md

 Return to Nuxeo Platform, perform a hot reload and your customized search should be available.
 Create a few contracts and test your new Search.

 {{#> callout type='tip' }}
-Try customizing your search to filter contract types or owners.
+Try customizing your search to filter contract types or owners, then try modifying the columns in your search results layout in order to display more relevant contract information.
 {{/callout}}

 ## Branding